-- 5.1.1 New construction and substantial improvements shall be anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 5.1.2 New construction, and-substantial improvements and repair to structures that have bave sustained substantial damage shall be constructed with materials and utility equipment that are resistant to flood damage and conform to the provisions of FEMA Technical Bulletin 2, Flood Damage-Resistant Materials Requirements.
-This includes, but is not limited to, flooring, interior and exterior walls, wall coverings and other materials installed below the base flood elevation plus two (2) feet; - 5.1.3 New construction or substantial improvements shall be constructed by methods and practices that minimize flood damage; - Electrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; The bottom of all electrical, heating, plumbing, ventilation and air conditioning equipment, appliances, fixtures and components, HVAC duct work and duct systems, and any other utility service equipment, facilities, machinery or connections serving a structure shall be elevated two (2) feet above the base flood elevation (BFE).
+- 5.1.1 New construction and substantial improvements shall be anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 5.1.2 New construction, substantial improvements and repair to structures that have sustained substantial damage shall be constructed with materials and utility equipment that are resistant to flood damage and conform to the provisions of FEMA Technical Bulletin 2, Flood Damage-Resistant Materials Requirements.
+This includes, but is not limited to, flooring, interior and exterior walls, wall coverings and other materials installed below the base flood elevation plus two (2) feet; - 5.1.3 New construction or substantial improvements shall be constructed by methods and practices that minimize flood damage; - 5.1.4 The bottom of all electrical, heating, plumbing, ventilation and air conditioning equipment, appliances, fixtures and components, HVAC duct work and duct systems, and any other utility service equipment, facilities, machinery or connections seriving a structure shall be elevated two (2) feet above the base flood elevation (BFE).
 This includes, but is not limited to, furnaces, air conditioners, heat pumps, hot water heaters, ventilation duct work, washer and dry hook-ups, gas regulator valves located both on the house and on the tank, electrical meters, electrical junction boxes and circuit breaker boxes.
 Systems, fixtures, equipment and components shall not be mounted on or penetrate through breakway walls intended to fail under flood loads.